lucajbolz/minflux-ml-acceleration/README_ML.md

 ## Contact

-For questions or issues, please open an issue on the GitHub repository or contact [your contact information].
+For questions or issues, please open an issue on the GitHub repository or contact bolz@physik.uni-kiel.de